axin233/CV_suturing/README.md

 https://user-images.githubusercontent.com/59490151/189790317-d4b3917f-5cf8-402d-adcd-add7cf1e520c.mp4

-Within the right video, the algorithm outputs are visualized by 3 image patches (shown on the far right) and 4 circles drawn on the white fabric.
+Within the right video, the algorithm outputs are visualized by three image patches (shown on the far right) and four circles drawn on the white fabric.
-- For the 3 image patches:
+- For the three image patches:
-  - The top image patch demonstrates the needle (shown in magenta) and the thread (shown in yellow) that are recognized by the algorithm.
+  - The top image patch demonstrates the needle (shown in magenta) and the thread (shown in yellow) recognized by the algorithm.
   - The middle image patch shows the needle swept area[^2018paper].
   - The bottom image patch shows the needle sway length[^2018paper].
-- For the 4 circles drawn on the white fabric:
+- For the four circles drawn on the white fabric:
   - The blue circle denotes the needle tip detected by the algorithm.
   - The red circle represents the needle-thread connection detected by the algorithm.
   - The black circle denotes the detected needle entry location.